egeste/oraculum/examples/gh-pages/markdown/factoryjs-composition.md

 }

-# Create another simple definition based on the Collection definition.
+# Create another simple `definition` based on the Collection `definition`.
 Oraculum.extend 'Collection', 'Singleton.Collection', {
-  # Reference our custom model definition by name as a string.
+  # Reference our custom model `definition` by name as a string.
-  # It will automagically get resolved to a factory definition constructor.
+  # It will automagically get resolved to a factory `definition` constructor.
   model: 'Custom.Model'

   # Provide a simple method to illustrate that the instance gets composed.
   quack: -> @invoke 'quack'

-# Make this definition a singleton.
+# Make this `definition` a singleton.
-# After the first time this definition has been constructed, all other requests
+# After the first time this `definition` has been constructed, all other requests
-# for this definition will return the same instance.
+# for this `definition` will return the same instance.
 }, singleton: true

-# Request an instance of our Singleton.Collection definition so we can add some
+# Request an instance of our Singleton.Collection `definition` so we can add some
 # models to it.
 singleton = Oraculum.get 'Singleton.Collection'
 singleton.add id: 1, name: 'Duck'